Women in Astronomy Awards

 Timeline

-Mid January 2023Review panel meets to decide on award
+30 Jan.
+2024Review panel meets to decide on the award

-March 2023Prize winners given an opportunity to present at AfAS conference
+15 -20 Apr.
+2024Prize winners who receive an opportunity to present at the AfAS conference

 • Publication, quality and quantity given the level of the career, and participation in research projects.